 This plugin is not guaranteed to work with multisite installations in certain environments.
 The following procedure should first be followed on a staging server that matches your production environment as closely as possible before being replicated live.
 It is recommended to use the most recent version WordPress and PHP.

 On your root network site, install the plugin using the Admin dashboard’s Plugin page as standard, but do not activate it.

-FTP in and modify wp-content/plugins/raygun4wp/raygun4wp.php — change the value on line 12 to true.
+FTP in and modify wp-content/plugins/raygun4wp/raygun4wp.php — change the value on line 16 ($multisite_support_enabled) to true.

 Visit the Admin dashboard of a child site (not the root network site).
-Go to its Plugin page, and you should see Raygun4WP ready to be activated — do so.
+Go to its Plugin page, and you should see Raygun ready to be activated — do so.

-A new Raygun4WP submenu will be added to the left sidebar.
-In there click on Configuration, paste in your API key, change the top dropdown to Enabled then click Save Changes.
-You can now click Send Test Error and one will appear in your Raygun dashboard.
+A new Raygun submenu will be added to the left sidebar.
+There, you may click on Settings, paste in your API key, and save changes.
+You can now click Send Test Error and confirm that it appears in your Raygun dashboard.